scalar/scalar/README.md

 To customize the behavior of the API Reference, you can use the following configuration options:

-- `isEditable`: Whether the Swagger editor should be shown.
-- `spec.content`: Directly pass an OpenAPI/Swagger spec.
+- `spec.content`: Directly pass an OpenAPI/Swagger specifcation.
 - `spec.url`: Pass the URL of a spec file (JSON or YAML).
 - `proxyUrl`: Use a proxy to send requests to other origins.
 - `darkMode`: Set dark mode on or off (light mode)